georgizk/ims-release/docs/apispec.md

 -----|------|------------
-projectId | integer | The unique identifier for the project name | string | A new human-readable name for the project filename | string | A new projectName for the project status | string | The new status of the project description | string | A new description for the project
+projectId | integer | The unique identifier for the project name | string | A new human-readable name for the project projectName | string | A new unique shorthand name, to use in filenames status | string | The new status of the project description | string | A new description for the project